Independent Living Support

 - 19 years or older

-- Participants may apply for funding through the Disability Support Program through Department of Community Services
+- Participants may apply for funding from the Disability Support Program through the Department of Community Services general intake process

 - You may be eligible if you are completing the diagnosis process

 – Kathleen supports the ILS Manager and operational needs of the ILS program